treylorswift/InfluencerToolkit/README.md

 ### Features

-- Command-line tool runs messaging compaigns defined in simple .json files (see "Command-line Information" further below)
+- Node.js command-line tool runs messaging compaigns defined in simple .json files (see "Command-line Information" further below)

 - Sent messages are tracked to ensure each follower is not contacted more than once for any particular messaging campaign.